mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 - [Reddit](https://www.reddit.com/r/cscareerquestions/comments/kcthwn/official_salary_sharing_thread_for_interns/) [r/cscareerquestions](https://www.reddit.com/r/cscareerquestions/comments/isfzuz/official_salary_sharing_thread_for_interns/) [intern](https://www.reddit.com/r/cscareerquestions/comments/gufum4/official_salary_sharing_thread_for_interns_june/) [salary](https://www.reddit.com/r/cscareerquestions/comments/fc8cp9/official_salary_sharing_thread_for_interns_march/) [share](https://www.reddit.com/r/cscareerquestions/comments/e4ve4m/official_salary_sharing_thread_for_interns/) [threads](https://www.reddit.com/r/cscareerquestions/comments/cylp5r/official_salary_sharing_thread_for_interns/): Sweaty CS students on Reddit post their SWE internship offers.
 These figures are pretty accurate for the most part.
 Again, these are SWE salaries to keep in mind the points above.
 - Glassdoor: glassdoor is ok for internships, but it's absolutely terrible for full-time engineers (FTE) because it fails to capture other components of compensation.

 And you think inters get paid a lot - now imagine the FTEs.
 Of course FTEs get paid more, I've seen TC packages at $200k+ for new grad (NG) FTEs and it's going to be these internships that make you a competive application and achieve these compensation figures.
-I won't drop any numbers here, but check out the [levels.fyi data on it](https://www.levels.fyi/comp.html?track=Hardware%20Engineer).
+I won't drop any FTE numbers here, but check out the [levels.fyi data on it](https://www.levels.fyi/comp.html?track=Hardware%20Engineer).

 Here was a bit of info on compensation that was meant to entice you, but there's a dedicated section later on that goes more in-depth.